Latest Iowa news, sports, business and entertainment at 3:20 p.m. CDT

 DES MOINES HOMICIDE

-DES MOINES, Iowa (AP) — Des Moines police have identified the victim in the city's latest homicide case.
-Police say 37-year-old Zachary Brooks of Des Moines was found dead in an apartment Monday evening after someone reported a suicide there.
+DES MOINES, Iowa (AP) — Des Moines police say a 15-year-old girl has been arrested in a man's death that was initially reported to police as a suicide.
+Police said in a news release Wednesday that the teen was arrested on suspicion of first-degree murder in the the death of 37-year-old Zachary Brooks of Des Moines.
+Brooks was found dead in an apartment Monday evening after someone called authorities to report a suicide there.
 The officers who arrived found Brooks' body, but said his death didn’t appear to be a suicide.
-Police later declared Brooks' death as the city's 12th homicide of the year, but did not detail how Brooks died or announce any arrests..
+Police later declared Brooks' death as the city's 12th homicide of the year.
+Police have given no details of how Brooks died or what led to the teen's arrest.